ChilliCream/graphql-platform/website/src/blog/2018-07-31-hot-chocolate-0.4.0.md

 }
 ```

 Moreover, you can use this custom context to store states in or caches during execution time.
-This will become especially usefull with our next version when we allow the writing of custom schema directives and field resolver middlewares.
+This will become especially useful with our next version when we allow the writing of custom schema directives and field resolver middlewares.

 Custom context objects are registered like _DataLoaders_: